Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: experiments

 \subsection{Case Study}

-In this section, we perform a case study (in Figure~\ref{case}) on real interaction records of a user in Kuaishou dataset by two baselines ConUCB, EAR and our proposed model ConTS.
-These conversations are initiated by a user who likes videos with attributes "beautiful women" and "sports".
+In this section, we perform three case studies (in Figure~\ref{case}) on real interaction records of users in Kuaishou dataset for one-attribute questions by two baselines ConUCB, EAR and our proposed model ConTS.
+In case (a), the user wants a video of a famous beautiful female tennis player.
+The video has two attributes: \emph{beautiful women} and \emph{sports}.
 As mentioned in Section~\ref{unify}, ConUCB implements a handcrafted way to decide whether to ask or recommend.
-From Figure~\ref{case}, we can see that ConUCB keeps asking attributes for the first four turns in the conversation.
+From Figure~\ref{case} (a), we can see that ConUCB keeps asking attributes for the first four turns in the conversation.
 However, we notice that the system has already known all the user's preferred attributes after the first two turns.
 It is clearly the perfect time to recommend items as asking more questions will not bring additional benefits.
-This reveals that less flexibility of ConUCB in making conversation policies.
+This reveals less flexibility of ConUCB in making conversation policies.
 EAR decides the conversation policy questions based on historical interaction records of existing users by a pre-trained FM model a policy network.
-As a result, it tends to ask some popular attributes to new users according to existing users' preference, failing to explore new user's interest.
-For example, in the conversation in Figure~\ref{case}, EAR insists asking attributes with similar themes (such as "movies", "animations" and "teleplays").
+As a result, it tends to ask some popular attributes to new users according to training data, failing to explore new user's interest.
+For example, in the conversation in Figure~\ref{case}(a), EAR insists asking attributes with similar themes (such as "movies", "animations" and "teleplays").
 Although these attributes are popular among existing users, the new user may not be interested in them at all.
 In contrast, ConTS can explore new user's unknown interest.
 In the conversation, since the user gives negative feedback to attribute "arts", ConTS learns to explore his interest on some different attributes, like "sports".
 And once it captures user's preference on an attribute, it directly recommends items aiming to successfully end the conversation within short conversation turns.

-Then show its performance will change a lot according to the function, however, the best result is still worse than our model's. we also do some adaption to the function to choose feature(use the FM in ear), the performance improved , but still worse than our model.

-why ear performs bad? only do exploitation we do some experiment to show the exploration dose work.
-And we can also discuss when the exploration performs better (on the situation we know little about the user's preference)